Angling at Craigavon City Park Lake North

 |Season||1 February to 31 December|

-dead bait for pike is permitted using one rod only and should be a minimum size of 100mm
+dead bait for pike is allowed using one rod only and should be a minimum size of 100mm

 |Licence||DAERA game rod licence (even if fishing for pike): Game rod licence prices from DAERA|